States are preparing to receive coronavirus vaccines as early as December 11 - Local News 8

 States are preparing to receive coronavirus vaccines as early as December 11

-As the US prepares for the first round of vaccinations to tackle COVID-19, infectious disease expert Dr. Anthony Fauci called on the public to “be part of the solution” and get vaccinated once it is available.
+To prepare, states are testing their vaccine data systems — submitting files that are then received by a US Centers for Disease Control and Prevention clearinghouse.

-“Say, ‘I’m not going to be one of the people that’s going to be a steppingstone for the virus to go to somebody else.
-I’m going to be a dead end to the virus,'” Fauci told Facebook CEO Mark Zuckerberg Monday.
+“All the states are going through testing,” said Hannan, whose association is helping states with their immunization plans.
+“Everybody’s got to pass that test to make sure that they can transmit data, that their providers are enrolled successfully, that they can transmit orders and receive communication in the data system.”

-The virus has been spreading quickly, and November set records 20 times for the number of coronavirus hospitalizations, according to the COVID Tracking Project, the most recent Monday with 96,039.
-All the while Johns Hopkins University data reports that the US has reached more than 13.5 million total cases and 268,045 deaths.
+As Americans wait for the vaccine, Covid-19 has been spreading quickly.
+The month of November set records 20 times for the number of coronavirus hospitalizations, according to the Covid Tracking Project, the most recent Monday with 96,039.
+Johns Hopkins University data reports that the US has reached more than 13.5 million total cases and 268,045 deaths.
 And the impacts of Thanksgiving travel still won’t be felt for weeks, health experts say.

-Holiday gatherings — like Thanksgiving and upcoming Christmas and Hanukkah — are the “perfect setup” for people who have no symptoms to “innocently and inadvertently” spread infections to their loved ones.
+Holiday gatherings — like Thanksgiving and upcoming Christmas and Hanukkah — could further spread infections to loved ones.

 With that in mind, officials are preparing for the first wave of vaccine distributions.